glee2429/CS540_W21_DBMS/Lecture/Wk5.md

 ###### Insertion: make sure to keep the tree structured "balanced"
 - Pick a leaf node w/ corresponding order; if the node has more than 2d keys (each node can have 2d at most), split it into two nodes and insert the extra node in the parent.

+###### Deletion: if necessary, borrow from siblings and update the parent so that points go into the correct direction
+- "Rotation" as in borrowing from a neighbor and update the parent.
+- However, when both neighbors don't have enough key, then merge.